2023 Most Popular Mental & Social Health Services Bachelor's Degree Schools in the Middle Atlantic Region

 Women make up 50% of the mental health services majors at the school.

-With a ranking of #10, La Salle University did quite well on this year’s most popular schools for mental and social health services students working on their bachelor’s degree.
+La Salle University ranked #10 on this year’s Most Popular Mental & Social Health Services Bachelor’s Degree Schools in the Middle Atlantic Region list.
 Located in the city of Philadelphia, La Salle is a private not-for-profit college with a small student population.

 Explore the best mental and social health services schools for a specific state in the Middle Atlantic region.